HRNGR/myprojects/Projects/flask-05-Handling-SQL-with-Flask-Web-Application/README.md

 - use git repo to manage the application versioning.

-- run the web application on AWS EC2 instance using the GitHub repo as codebase.
+- run the web application on AWS EC2 instance using the GitHub repo as codebase...

 ## Outline